This luscious, lemon poppy seed cake is filled with sweet lemon curd and a delicious pastry cream. You’ll be whipping this up all spring long!

 A Little Planning Goes a Long Way

-The first time I made this cake I had some help from my mom.
+The first time I made this Lemon Poppy Seed Cake I had some help from my mom.
 She made the lemon curd and pastry cream for me, which was really nice because the “filling” was done and all I needed to do was bake the layers.

 The second time I made the cake it was all me, and while it’s all totally worth it, I will admit it does take a bit of planning.